React Data Management Web App

-User experience design and development of Coaches Portal
+User experience design and development of React data management web app

 How might we design of a system for diabetes prevention so that coaches can coaches can easily submit data?